 Other helpful books can be found on Safari, a Web site where many technology books are available in their entirety.
 As a KSU student, you have access to this site.
+Go to Flashline's Courses tab, scroll down and the link is on the left.
 But from your own computer at home you have to have the KSU VPN installed and turned on.
 If you do not already have this software on your computer, go to "Instructions for Use of the Server" on Vista.

-Two books on Safari that might be helpful for you in this course are: Robbins, Jennifer Niederst, Web Design in a Nutshell, Third Edition.
+One book on Safari that might be helpful for you in this course is: